mikroskooppikuva

 UTU Research Faculty of Medicine – UTU RFM

-UTU Research – Faculty of Medicine or shortly RFM, gathers the principal investigators at the Faculty of Medicine.
+UTU Research – Faculty of Medicine or RFM in short, brings together the principal investigators at the Faculty of Medicine.

-RFM was established to promote the external and internal visibility of the experts of the Faculty and their expertise.
-Membership guarantees the targeted first-hand information about funding opportunities and research events.
+RFM was established to promote the external and internal visibility and knowledge of the experts of the Faculty.
+Membership guarantees targeted first-hand information about funding opportunities and research events.
 There are currently about 140 members in the RFM.

-Research Faculty members can also be asked to share their views about science policy matters, and pre-review and give their important opinions during the preparation of the content of the major future EU funding programmes, like Horizon2020 and Horizon Europe.
+Research Faculty members can also be asked to pre-review and give their important opinions during the preparation of the content of the major future EU funding programmes.

-Twice a year RFM members are invited to a seminar to learn more about recent news in the Faculty and in the University research development, including grant support services.
+RFM members are regularly invited to seminars to learn more about recent research and research funding news in the Faculty and in the University.
 The seminars also offer an excellent networking opportunity.

 How to become an RFM member?

-The Dean nominates the Research Faculty members after internal evaluation made by the Research Assessment Committee of the Faculty of Medicine.
-Evaluation is carried out approximately twice a year.
+The Dean nominates the Research Faculty members after internal evaluation made by the Research Faculty Steering Group of the Faculty of Medicine.

 RFM membership application will be reviewed based on an overall evaluation of the following items: